Tranmere (Tas.)

 Tranmere ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Tranmere's cultural diversity was found to be below average.
-Its population comprised 82.3% born in Australia, 91.0% who were citizens, and 89.3% speaking English only at home.
-Christianity was the predominant religion, with 49.3% of people in Tranmere practicing it.
+As of the 2016 Census, 82.3% of its population were born in Australia, with 91.0% being Australian citizens and 89.3% speaking English only at home.
+Christianity was the predominant religion, comprising 49.3% of Tranmere's population.

 Frequently Asked Questions - Diversity